xeaone/cycni/README.md

 - callback `Function` arguments are the collection and key of the destination

 ## Cycni.clone
-- variable `Any` clones `Object, Array, Date` or returns the value of any another
+-  clones `Object, Array, Date` or returns the value of any another

 ## Examples